linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

 slug: check-and-clean-linux-disk-space
 author:
   name: Nathaniel Stickman
-description: "This guide shows you how to check and free up disk space from the Linux command line.
-The two commands explored in this guide are the df and du Linux commands.
-You also learn how to use Linux system package managers to remove unnecessary packages."
+description: "This guide shows you how to check and free up disk space from the Linux command line using the df and du commands."
-og_description: "This guide shows you how to check and free up disk space from the Linux command line.
-The two commands explored in this guide are the df and du Linux commands.
-You also learn how to use Linux system package managers to remove unnecessary packages."
+og_description: "This guide shows you how to check and free up disk space from the Linux command line using the df and du commands."
 keywords: ['linux disk space','linux check disk space','linux free disk space']
 tags: ['linux', 'debian', 'ubuntu']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'